 Most recently, Jenelle took to Instagram to clear up the rumors, and her message was pretty straightforward.
 When a fan asked “Is Teen Mom 2 staged?” during a Q&A on Instagram Stories on Sept.
 3, she simply replied, “Nope.”

-Farrah never holds back when it comes to any aspect of her life, and now that she's been fired from the popular series, she's going OFF on the show's producers.
-The reality star mama chatted with us at Elton John's AIDS Foundation Oscars Party over the weekend and detailed her sudden departure.
+Farrah, however, never holds back when it comes to any aspect of her life, and now that she’s been fired from the popular series, she’s gone OFF on the show’s producers.
+The reality star mama chatted with us at Elton John’s AIDS Foundation Oscars Party earlier this year and detailed her sudden departure.

-"I just couldn't take being villainized as a mother in front of my child anymore.
+“I just couldn’t take being villainized as a mother in front of my child anymore.
 I wanted to keep it docu-reality, like real life.
-I'm an amazing mother."
-She continued, "I look forward to doing scripted, and you know, the show is getting a little bit scripted in its own right, so I think it was just a natural change into film."
+I’m an amazing mother,” she said.
+“I look forward to doing scripted, and you know, the show is getting a little bit scripted in its own right, so I think it was just a natural change into film.”

-However, she claims there's no bad blood.
-"I think I left Teen Mom on a high note.
-It was its longest season, it's doing amazing thanks to myself, and I really just want the best for all the other women on the show."
+But she claimed there was no bad blood.
+“I think I left Teen Mom on a high note.
+It was its longest season, it’s doing amazing thanks to myself, and I really just want the best for all the other women on the show.”